jmk/gdb-utils/README.md

 [1]: http://sourceware.org/gdb/current/onlinedocs/gdb/Python.html

+#### Quick Installation

+First, clone the git repository into a location of your choice.
+For example:

+    git clone git://git-master/gdb-utils.git ~/.gdb-utils

+Then, Add the following to your `~/.gdbinit` file:

+    # Load GDB helper scripts.
+    source ~/.gdb-utils/auto_load_solibs.py
+    source ~/.gdb-utils/sbt.py

+    # Don't load symbols from shared libraries automatically.
+    set auto-solib-add off

+Optionally, you may declare aliases to the python entry points, such as:

+    define mybt()
+      python sbt()
+    end

+    define loadsyms()
+      python auto_load_solibs(verbose=True)
+    end

 #### Loading Debug Symbols On Demand ###

 For very large applications (with debug binaries/libraries that are, say, hundreds of MBs in size), gdb can spend a lot of time loading debug symbols for every loaded library.